Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL.md

 - A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
 - Visual Studio 2015 (provided for you in the lab VM)
+- The Microsoft Azure Storage Explorer (provided for you in the lab VM)

 ---
 <a name="Exercises"></a>